 Prepare the Cauliflower

-• Wash the head of cauliflower under running water then shake the water off of it.
+• Wash the head of cauliflower under running water, then shake off the excess water.

 Make the batter